shafigh75/go_files/observability_trifecta.md

         type: json_parser

       # 2. Map the application's 'ts' field (timestamp) to an attribute.
-      # FIX for 'unrecognized prefix': We map to 'attributes.timestamp' instead of the root 'timestamp' field.
       - id: move-ts-to-attribute
         type: move
         from: body.ts